minato-namikaze-kunai/Diabetes-Prediction/README.md

 Results
 Contributing
 License
-Project Overview
-Diabetes is a chronic disease that occurs either when the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces.
-Early diagnosis can help in controlling the disease more effectively.
-This project implements a machine learning pipeline to predict the onset of diabetes in a patient.

 We use StandardScaler to standardize the data and a variety of machine learning models to make predictions, such as: